 COMMON BRAND NAME(S): Priftin

-USES: This medication is used with other medications to treat tuberculosis (TB) of the lungs.
+USES: This medication is used with other medications to treat active tuberculosis (TB) of the lungs.
+It may also be used with another medication (isoniazid) to prevent active TB infections in people who are infected with the bacteria (people with positive TB skin test).
 Rifapentine is known as a rifamycin antibiotic.
 It works by stopping the growth of bacteria.

 This antibiotic treats only bacterial infections.
 It will not work for viral infections (such as common cold, flu).
 Unnecessary use or misuse of any antibiotic can lead to its decreased effectiveness.

-HOW TO USE: Take this medication by mouth with food, usually once or twice weekly, or as directed by your doctor.
+Take this medication by mouth with food as directed by your doctor, usually once or twice weekly.
 Taking this medication with food will help to decrease side effects such as stomach upset, nausea, and vomiting and also increase the absorption of this medication.

 The dosage is based on your weight, medical condition, and response to treatment.